 About 80% of the cats and kittens for adoption from CAT come from other shelters, rescue organizations, and veterinary clinics, including local county animal control services.
 We seek out and cultivate partnerships with other organizations to transfer cats and kittens into our shelter for adoption and care.

 Our Nine Lives Transfer Partners include animal shelters and rescue groups in the Portland metro area, as well as others throughout Oregon and the Pacific Northwest.

 As our local and regional communities increase their lifesaving, we’re able to assist communities from outside these areas to have a positive impact for cats nationwide.

 CAT is a founding partner of the Animal Shelter Alliance of Portland (ASAP), a coalition of shelters and veterinary organizations.
-Working together, ASAP partner shelters have increased the save rate for cats in the Portland metro area for 46% to over 94% since 2006.
+Working together, ASAP partner shelters have increased the save rate for cats in the Portland metro area from 46% to over 95% since 2006.
 CAT also works with other public and private shelters and animal welfare organizations in Oregon, Washington, and beyond.